evanpw/enceladus/README.md

 * flex

 ## Features
-* Syntax inspired by Python and Haskell
+* Syntax inspired by Python, Haskell, and Rust
   * Blocks defined by indentation, a la Python
-  * Noiseless function-call syntax, a la Haskell: "f x y" instead of "f(x, y)"
 * Hindley-Milner type system with type inference
 * Parametric polymorphism
 * Unboxed Int and Bool types (through tagging)
 * Cheney-style copying garbage collection
-* Local and global variables are immutable, but member of data structures are immutable
+* Local and global variables are immutable, but member of data structures are immutable (except for arrays)
 * Support for calling C functions
 * Syntax highlighting for Sublime Text (see sublime/ directory)